Horse Home Page

 Q12: Why are 4-month-old animals captured?

 A12: Currently, we work to remove a number of horses that provides for appropriate population control, based on the number of horses born into the herd over the previous year.
 To accomplish this goal, we sometimes have to capture younger animals that are physiologically able to be weaned from the mare.

 Q13: What is a demonstration herd?

-A13: A demonstration herd is defined by the National Park Service as an administrative use of non-native livestock that maintains a cultural scene.
+A13 original: A demonstration herd is defined by the National Park Service as an administrative use of non-native livestock that maintains a cultural scene.
 The horse demonstration herd at Theodore Roosevelt NP depicts the open-range, cattle ranching landscape that would have been present when Theodore Roosevelt lived in western North Dakota.